JPS-GER/JPS-ComfyUI-Workflows/README.md

 __Features__

-* Easy-to-use menu area that fits on a single screen (if your screen is big enough).
+* Easy-to-use menu area - keyboard shortcuts allow easy navigation
 * Turn on/off all major features to increase performance and reduce hardware requirements (unused nodes are fully muted).
 * Selectable percentage for base and refiner (recommended settings: 70-100%).
 * Optional Upscaler (2x) with easy On/Off switch.